Season 3, episode 16

 - Driven to Suicide: Andrea, after revealing to Rick and the others that she was bit.

-- Even Evil Has Standards: Shumpert and Martinez are visibly shaken when the Governor single-handedly guns down their entire Army.
+- Even Evil Has Standards: Allen, Martinez, and Shumpert are visibly shaken when the Governor single-handedly guns down their entire Army before the latter does the same thing to the former.

 - Gory Discretion Shot: The Governor massacres the Woodbury army (mostly) offscreen, while Shumpert and Martinez look on horrified.